Skip to main content

 create

-Add a ledger container through guided prompts for name and optional JSON metadata.
+Add a ledger through guided prompts for name and optional JSON metadata.
 Create ledgers first when you are standing up a new product, region, or currency scope.
 Balances and transactions hang off a ledger.

 blnk ledgers create [options]